 Founded in 2007, Carnegie Europe is the European center of the Carnegie Endowment for International Peace.
-From its newly expanded presence in Brussels, Carnegie Europe combines the work of its research platform with the fresh perspectives of Carnegie’s centers in Washington, Moscow, Beijing, and Beirut, bringing a unique global vision to the European policy community.
+Based in Brussels, Carnegie Europe combines the work of its research platform with the perspectives of Carnegie’s centers in Washington, Moscow, Beijing, Beirut, and New Delhi bringing a unique global vision to the European policy community.
 Through publications, articles, seminars, and private consultations, Carnegie Europe aims to foster new thinking on the daunting international challenges shaping Europe’s role in the world.

 |Mark Hibbs is a senior fellow in Carnegie’s Nuclear Policy Program, based in Berlin and Bonn, Germany.
 Before joining Carnegie in 2010 he was an editor and correspondent in the field of nuclear energy, nuclear trade, and nonproliferation.
 His work appeared in a number of publications, including the Financial Times organization, Nucleonics Week, and Nuclear Fuel, published by the Platts division of the McGraw-Hill Companies.

 Hibbs’ research is focused broadly on international nuclear trade and nonproliferation governance in four main areas: the international nuclear trade regime, decisionmaking at the International Atomic Energy Agency, nuclear safeguards and verification, and bilateral nuclear cooperation arrangements.

 In 2011 in Brussels, and in 2015 in Vienna, Hibbs chaired two workshops for all participating governments of the Nuclear Suppliers Group, the world’s leading multilateral nuclear trade control mechanism.
 He also authored a Carnegie report, The Future of the Nuclear Suppliers Group, published in 2011.